judycurie/judy/docs/projects/final-project.md

 **Key take aways:**

- - the material thickness was around 0.88mm, and the slot has 1mm width, not taking into account kerf, allowing on the rotation around 75deg -> this caused difficulty to assemble it in the flat state, but also triggered the self-assembly effect
+ - the material thickness was around 0.88mm, and the slot had 1mm width, not taking into account kerf, allowing on the rotation around 75deg -> this caused difficulty to assemble it in the flat state, but also triggered the self-assembly effect
- - larger tolerances on joints cause that elements that has few connections required fastening to not fall off from the flat model State
+ - larger tolerances on joints cause that elements that has few connections required fastening to not fall off from the flat model state

  **Next steps:**